jonathanlurie/thepostio-content/articles/sci-dev-tools-and-habits/index.md

 # What kind of situation are we talking about?
 In the [previous article](/jonathanlurie/scientific-developer), I have described roughly what it means to be working as a scientific developer, it was more about the *human aspect* and the soft skills, without getting too technical.
 Now is the time to get a bit deeper (but still, don't expect any code in this article!).
-Then, this article can be used as cheat sheet (mainly for all the links) or just as introductory material for a developer who would like to get into scientific software.
+Then, this article can be used as a cheatsheet (mainly for all the links) or just as introductory material for a developer who would like to get into scientific software.

 The example I am going to use is one of the projects I am currently working on: a brain atlas.
 One may think *"oh, just a few brain meshes displayed with WebGL and you're good to go!"*, and yes, that's a part of it, but it's only the tip of the iceberg.